limpkin/mooltipass/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/limpkin/mooltipass/master/pictures/mini/prototypes/mini_alum_final_small_cropped.JPG" alt="Mooltipass first prototype"/>
 </p>
 This is the GitHub repository dedicated to the Mooltipass device family.
-It contains all the resources that were used and made for this community driven product line since the project was first started back in December 2013.
+It contains all the resources that were used and made for this community-driven product line since the project was first started back in December 2013.
 The Mooltipass Mini device is available for purchase <b><a href="https://www.tindie.com/products/stephanelec/mooltipass-mini-offline-password-keeper/">on our Tindie store</a></b>.

 What is the Mooltipass Project?
 -------------------------------
 With time, logins and passwords have become critical elements we need to remember to access the different websites and services we use daily.
 If we want to achieve good security, each of these credential sets should be unique.
-We therefore created the Mooltipass, a physical password keeper that remembers and encrypts your credentials so you don't have to.
+We, therefore, created the Mooltipass, a physical password keeper that remembers and encrypts your credentials so you don't have to.
 With this device, you can generate and safely store long and complex passwords.
 A personal PIN locked smartcard allows the decryption of your credentials and ensures that only you have access to them.
 Simply visit a website and the device will ask for your confirmation to enter your credentials when login is required.
-The Mooltipass is a standalone device connected through USB, is completely driver-less and is compatible with all major operating systems on PCs, Macs and Smartphones.
-It therefore is extremely simple to use our device:
+The Mooltipass is a standalone device connected to USB, is completely driver-less and is compatible with all major operating systems on PCs, Macs, and Smartphones.
+It, therefore, is extremely simple to use our device:
 - Plug the Mooltipass to your computer/tablet/phone, no driver installation required.
-- Insert your smartcard, unlock it with your PIN.
+- Insert your smart card, unlock it with your PIN.
 Without the PIN, the card is useless.
 - Visit the website that needs a login.
-If using our browser plugin the Mooltipass asks your permission to send the stored name and password, or asks you to save/generate new credentials if you are logging in for the first time.
+If using our browser plugin the Mooltipass asks your permission to send the stored name and password or asks you to save/generate new credentials if you are logging in for the first time.
 - If you are not using the browser plugin or logging in to something other than a web browser, you can manually tell MP to send the correct name and password.
 It will type it in for you, just like a keyboard.
-In this way it can be used anywhere.
+In this way, it can be used anywhere.

 Advantages over software-based solutions
 ----------------------------------------
 A software-based password keeper uses a passphrase to decrypt a credentials database located inside a device (computer, smartphone...).
-As at a given moment your passphrase and your database are stored inside your device's memory, a malicious program with access to both elements could <b><a href="http://thehackernews.com/2014/11/new-citadel-trojan-targets-your.html">compromise all your passwords at once</a></b>.
-In some cases, security flaws of software-based solutions can also lead to entire unencrypted databases beeing extracted by <b><a href="http://www.theregister.co.uk/2016/07/27/zero_day_hole_can_pwn_millions_of_lastpass_users_who_visit_a_site">visiting a simple website</a></b>.
+As at a given moment, your passphrase and your database are stored inside your device's memory, a malicious program with access to both elements could <b><a href="http://thehackernews.com/2014/11/new-citadel-trojan-targets-your.html">compromise all your passwords at once</a></b>.
+In some cases, security flaws of software-based solutions can also lead to entire unencrypted databases being extracted by <b><a href="http://www.theregister.co.uk/2016/07/27/zero_day_hole_can_pwn_millions_of_lastpass_users_who_visit_a_site">visiting a simple website</a></b>.
-We therefore offer the following advantages:
+We, therefore, offer the following advantages:
 - **Stronger security**: we reduce the number of attack vectors by basically having our device type your passwords for you.
 - A **non-proprietary device**: as our product is open anyone can develop new tools for it.
 There will never be fees for the services we offer.
 - An **open-source platform**: all our source code can be viewed, allowing you to check that your credentials are only kept inside the device and not leaked to the outside